-- A foreign person (for example, a temporary resident) may apply for an exemption certificate under section 59 of the Act to acquire an established dwelling. - A foreign person may apply for an exemption certificate under section 43B of the Regulation to acquire residential land other than an established dwelling (for example, vacant land or near-new dwelling). - A property developer may apply for an exemption certificate under section 57 of the Act to sell new dwellings in a development to a foreign person. - A property developer may apply for an exemption certificate under section 43A of the Regulation to sell near-new dwellings in a development to a foreign person. - Applicants may apply for one or more types of exemption certificates, where applicable.
+- A foreign person may apply for an exemption certificate under section 59 of the Act to acquire an established dwelling only in limited circumstances, see the Residential Land Guidance Note. - A foreign person may apply for an exemption certificate under section 43B of the Regulation to acquire residential land other than an established dwelling (for example, vacant land or near-new dwelling). - A property developer may apply for an exemption certificate under section 57 of the Act to sell new dwellings in a development to a foreign person. - A property developer may apply for an exemption certificate under section 43A of the Regulation to sell near-new dwellings in a development to a foreign person. - Investors may apply for one or more types of exemption certificates, where applicable.
 For further information, see the Residential Land Guidance Note.